jonathanhefner/modelcontextprotocol/blog/content/posts/2025-12-xx-sampling-supports-tool-calls.md

 Here's the complete flow:

-1. An LLM (via an MCP client) calls a tool on your server
+1. An LLM (via an MCP client) calls a tool on your server.
-2. Your tool implementation needs LLM capabilities to do its job
+2. Your tool implementation needs LLM capabilities to do its job.
-3. Your server calls `sampling/createMessage` with the `tools` parameter
+3. Your server calls `sampling/createMessage` with the `tools` parameter.
-4. The client's LLM reasons and decides to call one of your tools
+4. The client's LLM reasons and decides to call one of your tools.
-5. The response comes back with `stopReason: "toolUse"`
+5. The response comes back with `stopReason: "toolUse"`.
-6. Your server executes the tool and gets a result
+6. Your server executes the tool and gets a result.
-7. Your server calls `sampling/createMessage` again, including the tool result
+7. Your server calls `sampling/createMessage` again, including the tool result.
-8. Steps 4-7 repeat until the LLM returns `stopReason: "endTurn"`
+8. Steps 4-7 repeat until the LLM returns `stopReason: "endTurn"`.
-9. Your tool returns its result to the original LLM
+9. Your tool returns its result to the original LLM.
-10. That LLM can now call more tools—each potentially agentic themselves
+10. That LLM can now call more tools—each potentially agentic themselves.

 The key insight is that the server drives the tool loop.
 The client's job is to provide LLM access and maintain human oversight.
 The server decides what tools to expose, executes them when called, and determines when the loop is complete.